faucetsdn/udmi/docs/pointset.md

 ## Metadata

-The `metadata.pointset` subblock the represents the abstract system expectation for what the device _should_ be doing, and how it _should_ be configured and operated.
+The `metadata.pointset` subblock represents the abstract system expectation for what the device _should_ be doing, and how it _should_ be configured and operated.
 This block specifies the expected points that a device holds, along with, if the field is numeric, the expected units of those points.
 The general structure of a `pointset` block exists inside of a complete